Skip to content

 3. Retinal (not easy to find in products because of serious stability issues but an alternative to retinol if you’re looking for something with more efficacy)-0.1%-1.0%

-4. Retinoic Acid or Retin-A (Gold standard retinoid, very commonly given as Tretinoin by doctors for treating mature skin issues.
+4. Retinoic Acid or Retin-A (Gold standard retinoid, very commonly prescribed as Tretinoin by doctors for treating acne and aging skin issues.
 20 times more powerful than Retinol.
 Only available by prescription)-0.01-0.1%

 5. Adapalene (Can get over the Counter.
 Solid effective in treating acne)-0.1%

-6. Tazarotene (Used for Hyperpigmentation & acne scars.
+6. Tazarotene (Used for treating severe acne, hyperpigmentation and acne scars.
 It’s one of the prescription retinoids)-0.1%

-Stay away from all of these kinds of Retinoids and Retinol if you are breastfeeding!
+Stay away from all of these kinds of Retinoids if you are breastfeeding!

-Why should you stay away from all Retinol products during pregnancy?
+Why should you stay away from Retinol while breastfeeding and pregnancy?

-As amazing as the retinol transformative effects are on the skin.
-It is known to cause serious birth defects in pregnancy.
+As amazing as the topical retinol transformative effects are on the skin.
+Retinol and all forms of topical retinoids are known to cause serious birth defects in pregnancy.
 Esp.
 Isotretinoin, an oral retinoid can cause congenital disabilities.
-More research is needed to know how much retinol is absorbed in the bloodstream; we know it can even cause miscarriages & impact the development of the embryo.
+More research is needed to know how much topical retinol is absorbed in the bloodstream; we know it can even cause miscarriages and impact the development of the embryo.

 The little baby is crying and does not approve of harmful retinol